satyu-a/Detection-Lab/README.md

    <img width="909" height="640" alt="image" src="https://github.com/user-attachments/assets/13d217be-56d5-4ed5-bd11-7568b8b69801" />

 -For this lab, we will be assigning static ip to both windows and splunk Kali machine and make sure they can "talk" to each other.
 Also Windows defender antivirus and firewall will be diasbled on the VM to make sure the attacks are executed properly and that all ports accept inbound traffic.
+Bacically we will be going with **"Lan Segment"** configuration.

 1. Open VM settings on windows machine and under network adapter settings click on **"Lan Segments..."** and add a lan segment.
 I have neamed my segment as TEST.